Literary Agents

 Most local agents have links or reciprocal arrangements with agents or agencies overseas.
 Agents who think you have a manuscript that is marketable overseas will forward it, together with a covering letter of recommendation, to their overseas colleagues.

-If you wish to contact an overseas agent directly, you can find listings of international agents in books such as the Writers’ and Artists’ Yearbook (A & C Black, London), the International Literary Market Place: The Directory of the American Book Publishing Industry (Information Today) and the Guide to Literary Agents (Writer’s Digest Books, Cincinnati, Ohio).
-All these books are published annually and contain up-to-date information about overseas agents.
+If you wish to contact an overseas agent directly, you can find listings of international agents in books such as the Writers’ and Artists’ Yearbook (A & C Black, London), and the International Literary Market Place: The Directory of the American Book Publishing Industry (Information Today).
+These books are published annually and contain up-to-date information about overseas agents.

 Remember, however, that you are unlikely to succeed in engaging the services of an overseas agent if you are an unpublished author.
 It is extremely unlikely that an overseas publisher will take on an Australian writer with no profile or previous publications.
 Nonetheless, there are always exceptions to the rule and some Australian writers who have had no luck with local publishers have been successfully published overseas.